butaixianran/Blender-Vmd-Retargeting/README.md

 So, if you are using a vmd file come with motion on twist bones, you better use Daz model.

-So far as I know, only Natsumi San's vmd motion uses twist bones.
+So far as I know, there are only 2 vmd motion creators use twist bones.
+They are: Natsumi San and Fairy Tale.

 ## Waist Bone